-Voice commands can also handle routines, actining multiple steps with one command.
+Voice commands can also handle routines, actioning multiple steps with one command.
 For example, "Ok Google, Good Morning" could see your lights turn on, the weather read out, your calendar for the day detailed, your thermostat adjusted and music start playing.
 It works seamlessly and it is great – but if you don't know where to look, it would take a while to discover (to access routines, you have to go into the profile section of the Google Home App, then into more settings, then into Assistant, then you'll finally find it – it's a lot of clicks for a feature that should be easier to find).
 You can read our Google Home tips and tricks for more help.

-As we've lightly touched upon, the choice now is down to which system you're invested in: Amazon Alexa (not found here: go see Echo Show) or Google Assistant (as built-in on the Home Hub)?
+As we've lightly touched upon, the choice now is down to which system you're invested in: Amazon Alexa (not found here: go see Echo Show) or Google Assistant (as built-in on the Nest Hub)?
 These main two voice-control assistants are fighting for smart home dominance.

-Add the Home Hub to a couple of Google Home Minis around your home and compatible smart home devices (especially Nest devices) and you have a brilliant system, and a very smart home.
+Add the Nest Hub to a couple of Google Home Minis around your home and compatible smart home devices (especially Nest devices) and you have a brilliant system, and a very smart home.
 The same applies for the Echo Show and a couple of Echo Dots or Echo Spots though, so it really is about which system works better with the devices you have or want.

-The Google Home Hub brings the smart home experience to life for the whole family.
+The Google Nest Hub brings the smart home experience to life for the whole family.
 It is for the heart of home, where multiple members of the household can query and request actions, while doubling-up as the smartest digital photo frame out there, aside from its larger brother - the Nest Hub Max.

 Hub makes perfect sense following the company's acquisition of Nest too.
 With a wider portfolio of connected products available to buy, having a hub to control everything from is a logical next step.